All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Breakthrough bleeding: Less commonly reported but possible, especially in women on hormonal birth control.

 These changes are generally a sign that metabolic health is improving.
-However, any significant or concerning menstrual changes should be discussed with your provider.
+But any significant or concerning menstrual changes should be discussed with your provider.

 Hair Changes

 Temporary hair shedding (telogen effluvium) can occur with rapid weight loss from any cause, including Zepbound.
-This is not the same as permanent hair loss.
+This isn't the same as permanent hair loss.
 The shedding typically begins two to four months after significant weight loss begins and resolves on its own within six to twelve months.

 To minimize hair shedding: